Wildfires force evacuations, cause series of outages

 BC Hydro crews working closely with emergency officials battling wildfires

-Continued wildfires through the Central and Southern Interior regions are creating challenging conditions for B.C.'s firefighters, and for BC Hydro crews.
+Continued wildfires through the Central and Southern Interior regions are creating challenging conditions for B.C.'s firefighters.
+Power has been restored to over 49,000 customers and just two customers remain without power.

 Returning home and food safety